rgambord/c99-doc/doc/sections/7/12/11/1/index.rst

 .. _9899_7.12.11.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.11.1p2>`

-:ref:`2 <9899_7.12.11.1p2>` The copysign functions produce a value with the magnitude of x and the sign of y.
+The copysign functions produce a value with the magnitude of x and the sign of y.
 They produce a NaN (with the sign of y) if x is a NaN.
 On implementations that represent a signed zero but do not treat negative zero consistently in arithmetic operations, the copysign functions regard the sign of zero as positive.

 .. rubric:: Returns

 .. _9899_7.12.11.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.11.1p3>`

-:ref:`3 <9899_7.12.11.1p3>` The copysign functions return a value with the magnitude of x and the sign of y.
+The copysign functions return a value with the magnitude of x and the sign of y.